Shelfy

 For personal organization:

-• Browser extension (one-click save)
+• Browser extension with one-click save

 • Mobile share sheet

-• Quick-capture shortcut
+• Quick-capture keyboard shortcut

 For teams:

-• Shared "Inbox" or "Unsorted" collection
+• A shared "Inbox" or "Unsorted" collection

 • Anyone can add

-• Regular triage scheduled
+• Regular triage scheduled and owned

-Step 2: Process Regularly (The Triage)
+Step 2: Process regularly (the triage)

-For each link in inbox, decide:
+For each link in the inbox, decide:

 1. Is this actually useful?

-→ No: Delete
+No → Delete

-→ Yes: Continue
+Yes → Continue

 2. Is this time-sensitive?

-→ Yes: Act on it now or schedule
+Yes → Act on it now or schedule

-→ No: Continue
+No → Continue

 3. Which PARA category?

-→ Project: Move to specific project
+Project → Move to specific project

-→ Area: Move to responsibility area
+Area → Move to responsibility area

-→ Resource: Move to topic collection
+Resource → Move to topic collection

-→ Archive: If reference-only
+Archive → If reference-only

 4. Add context

-→ Better title (not just page title)
+Better title (not just the page title)

-→ Tags for cross-referencing
+Tags for cross-referencing

-→ Note on why it's useful
+One-line note on why it's useful

-Step 3: Organize by Context (The Structure)
+Step 3: Organize by context (the structure)

-Create a structure that matches how you think:
+Create a structure that matches how you think.

 ├── Work